Electoral threshold: Recommendations for electoral thresholds

 The Parliamentary Assembly of the Council of Europe recommends for parliamentary elections a threshold not higher than three percent.

-For single transferable vote, to produce representation for parties with approximately ten percent or more of the overall vote, John M. Carey and Simon Hix recommended a district magnitude (DM) of approximately six or more.
+For single transferable voting, to produce representation for parties with approximately ten percent or more of the votes, John M. Carey and Simon Hix recommended a district magnitude (DM) of approximately six or more.

 Support for a party is not homogeneous across an electorate, so a party with ten percent of the vote is expected to easily achieve the electoral threshold in at least one district even if not in others.
 Most STV systems used today use the Droop quota, which in a six-member district is 14 percent of the votes cast in the district.
-Carey and Hix note that increasing the DM from one to six produces an improvement in proportionality that is much higher than any subsequent increase in DM, pointing out that the most popular parties take the largest share of votes and the largest share of seats in any PR system, leaving few to small parties under any system.
+Carey and Hix note that increasing the DM from one to six produces an improvement in proportionality that is much larger than any subsequent increase in DM, pointing out that the most popular parties take the largest share of votes and the largest share of seats in any PR system, leaving few to small parties under any system.

 Transfers of votes from other parties to a party and willingness of the party's voters to mark alternate preferences (and thus prevent their vote from being exhausted) also play a role in the amount of representation that each party takes, and is somewhat independent of the party's vote share in the first count.
-Due to the effect of districting, a party is not assured of taking its proportional share of seats, but with the use of districts with a DM of 6, it is expected that a party with more than ten percent of the overall vote will elect at least one member, according to Carey and Hix.
+Due to the effect of districting, a party is not assured of taking its proportional share of seats, but with the use of districts with a DM of 6, a party with more than ten percent of the vote will elect some representation, according to Carey and Hix.

 Electoral thresholds in various countries

 World map showing electoral threshold percentages of lower houses.
 Some countries may have more rules for coalitions and independents and for winning a specific number of district seats.

-In Poland's Sejm, Lithuania's Seimas, Germany's Bundestag, Kazakhstan's Mäjilis and New Zealand's House of Representatives, the threshold is five percent (in Poland, additionally eight percent for a coalition of two or more parties submitting a joint electoral list and in Lithuania, additionally seven percent for coalition).
-However, in Germany and New Zealand, if a party wins a constituency seat, the threshold does not apply.
+In Poland's Sejm, Lithuania's Seimas, Germany's Bundestag, Kazakhstan's Mäjilis and New Zealand's House of Representatives, the threshold is five percent.
+In Poland, a higher threshold of 8% applies to electoral coalitions, while in Lithuania coalitions must cross a threshold of 7% of the vote.
+In Germany and New Zealand, parties that win at least one constituency seat are exempt from the threshold requirement.

 Israel's Knesset uses a threshold of 3.25 percent.
-(It was 1% before 1992, 1.5% from 1992 to 2003, and 2% from 2003 to 2014.)
+The threshold was previously 1% before the 1992 elections, 1.5% from 1992, 2% from 2006, and 3.25% from 2015.
 The Turkish parliament uses an electoral threshold of seven percent.
-In Poland, ethnic minority parties do not have to reach a threshold to get into the parliament, so there is often a small German minority representation in the Sejm.
-In Romania, a different threshold is used for ethnic minority parties than for national parties that run for the Chamber of Deputies.
+In Poland, ethnic minority parties do not have to reach a threshold to get into the parliament, so there is often a small German minority representation in the Sejm.In Romania, a different threshold is used for ethnic minority parties than for national parties that run for the Chamber of Deputies.

-Several countries – including Finland, Namibia, North Macedonia, Portugal and South Africa – use proportional representation systems that have no legally set electoral threshold.
+Austria

+Since 1992, the Austrian National Council has a threshold of four percent.
+It also applies to Austrian European elections.